R012/r2p2/README.md

 - scenario-pathplanning.json
 - scenario-planning.json

-They are stored in the `conf` folder, that should be included in the command, for instance, `python r2p2.py --scenario ../conf/scenario-sandbox.json`.
+Scenarios are stored in the `conf` folder, along with controllers and robot definitions.
+The folder should be included in the command, for instance, `python r2p2.py --scenario ../conf/scenario-sandbox.json`.

 A scenario defines a robot and a controler.
 The controller can be changed directly by the command line.
 We can use the naive controller with the default scenario as follows.